Bigleaf Hydrangea (Hydrangea macrophylla) Care Indoors, Common Problems & Solutions

 Where to Buy

-Bigleaf Hydrangea (Hydrangea macrophylla) blooms in bright light away from direct sunlight, cool temperatures of 10-180C, average humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soils coupled with fortnightly feeding during the growing season.
+To care for Hydrangea macrophylla, provide bright indirect light, cool temperatures of 10-180C, humidity of 50-55% and consistently moist, fertile, well-drained soils coupled with fortnightly feeding in the growing season.

-Hydrangea macrophylla requires regular pruning to keep it neat as well as control control growth to keep it compact.
+Bigleaf Hydrangea care requires regular pruning to keep it neat as well as control control growth to keep it compact.
 It needs annual repotting after flowering is over for a lush growth.
 Continue reading for more on these growing conditions and how to provide them.

 Hydrangea Plant, Hydrangea macrophylla